 Microsoft Edge is the newest way to go online with the new launch of Windows 10.
 The best thing about Edge is that it’s not an update to Internet Explorer; rather a complete replacement.
-It replaces the existing IE with awesome new design, faster performance and improved browsing features.
+It replaces the existing IE with excellent new design, faster performance, and improved browsing features.

 Delete Browsing History

 Your browsing history may get corrupted due to unexpected browser closes.
 Delete the recent browsing data as shown below:

 1. Click the Hub icon on the upper right.